World stocks hold near record highs, oil keeps below $100 on peace deal hopes

 Investors have been quick to take an optimistic view of any signs of denouement this month, even though the Strait of Hormuz - through which a fifth of the world's oil and gas supplies typically flow - remains largely closed.

 That optimism has kept oil prices below $100 per barrel though they remain well above the pre-war levels.
-Brent crude futures were down around 1% on Friday to $98.5 a barrel.
-U.S. West Texas Intermediate crude futures fell 1.2% to $89.1 a barrel.
+Brent crude futures were last at $96 a barrel down around 3.5% on the day, while U.S. West Texas Intermediate crude futures fell 4% to $87.5 a barrel.

-In stocks, MSCI's world share index, which tumbled in March due to the war, hit a record high on Thursday and has risen 8.5% so far in April.
+In stocks, MSCI's world share index was broadly steady on the day but close to its record high hit Thursday.
+After tumbling in March due to the war, it has risen 8.5% so far in April.

 "The debate is 'has this gone too far too fast?', and 'what in the world are equities thinking rallying so hard when oil is still at $100?,'" said Ben Laidler, head of macro and equity strategy at Bradesco BBI.